Today, we’ll be reviewing 16 best hiking boots for flat feet for men and women.

-The Targhee II is light and flexible and, with all Keen shoes, boots and sandals, comes with Keen’s famous patented toe bumper which protects you from injury on the roughest terrain.
+The Targhee II is light and flexible and comes with Keen’s famous patented toe bumper which protects you from injury on the roughest terrain.

 At the back of the shoe, there’s an S3 heel support structure and that cushions the heel as well as ensures your foot remains stable within the boot itself.

 It’s inside where things get really interesting.
-There’s a metatomical footbed, and what that means is you’ve got individually shaped footbed for both your left and for your right foot.
+There’s a metatomical footbed.
+What that means is you’ve got an individually shaped footbed for both your left and for your right foot.
 The footbed provides excellent foot support and is removable.

-It features a dual density EVA midsole for cushioning and that’s going to give you that ride and stability you need for that long hike multiple days.
+It features a dual-density EVA midsole for cushioning giving you that ride and stability you need for that long hike.

 The outsole also has a torsion stability shank, and that means the boot stays nice and stable over rocky ground.